Cape Town Docks

 Cape Town Docks in the 60s

 The old Pier that was built in 1910 at the bottom of Heerengracht was a highlight of cultural and social life in Cape Town.
 It was open to all races.
 Concerts were held in the small pavilion.
 Ballet, contemporary, and classical music shows were popular.
-It was demolished in 1939 as the boundaries of the current foreshore were pushed further out to sea.
+The pier was demolished in 1939 as the boundaries of the current foreshore were pushed further out to sea.

 Cape Town docks are placed on one of the world’s busiest trade routes.
 It is one of the busiest ports in South Africa, handling the largest amount of fresh fruit.
 It is second only to Durban as a container port.
 The port also has significant repair and maintenance facilities that are used by large fishing fleets. many cruise ships also berth in the port of Cape Town as it is a popular tourist destination.